Picovoice/leopard/binding/react-native/README.md

 You can get your `AccessKey` for free.
 Make sure to keep your `AccessKey` secret.
 Signup or Login to [Picovoice Console](https://console.picovoice.ai/) to get your `AccessKey`.

-## Adding Leopard Models

-Create a custom model using the [Picovoice Console](https://console.picovoice.ai/) or use one of the default language models found in [lib/common](../../lib/common).

-### Android

-To add a Leopard model file to your Android application, add the file as a bundled resource by placing it under the `assets` directory of your Android application.

-### iOS

-To add a Leopard model file to your iOS application, add the file as a bundled resource by selecting Build Phases in `Xcode` and adding it to the `Copy Bundle Resources` step.

 ## Usage

 Create an instance of `Leopard`: